SimenHolmestad/CameraHub/readme.md

 ## The "Raspberry PI camera module" camera module
 The "Raspberry PI camera module" camera module (`camera_modules/rpicam_module.py`) makes it possible to use CameraHub together with the [Raspberry PI camera module](https://www.raspberrypi.org/documentation/hardware/camera/).

-Currently, the module uses the "raspistill" command.
+Currently, the module uses the `raspistill` command.
 For more information about getting started with the RPI camera module, see [the official tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera).
 # Future camera modules
 ## The DSLR camera module